anomaly/prestans-docs/source/handlers.rst

 * Patterns matched using Regular Expression are passed via as part of the function call.
 They are positionally passed.
 Default behaviour passes all parameters as strings.
 * Query parameters are available as key / value pairs, accessiable in a handler as ``self.request.get('param_name')``
-* Serializers attempt to parse the request body and make the end results available at ``self.request.pased_body``
+* Serializers attempt to parse the request body and make the end results available at ``self.request.parsed_body_model``

 prestans defines a rich API to parse Query Strings, parts of the URL and the raw serialized body: